RonFrancesca/complex-sound-field/docs/index.md

 ---
-title:  Results to be added
+title:  Room Transfer Function Reconstruction Using Complex-valued Neural Networks and Irregularly Distributed Microphones.
 ---

-## Results will need to be added
+## Additional results will be added soon ...